Red-Folder/Cordova-Plugin-BackgroundService/README.md

 # IMPORTANT NOTE
+This repository is no longer active.

-To support Plugman format plugins, I have created a new repository.
+The plugin has been converted to support the Plugman format plugins - for this I have created a new repository.
 This is in line with Cordova project direction.
-At the current time I will continue to support this version (via this repository) - however this will not be indefinite so I would advice you to migrate to the Plugman format as soon as is practical.
+I will no longer support this repository.
+Any issues should be logged against the new respoistories.

 * Core logic is now Plugman compatible and found here -> https://github.com/Red-Folder/bgs-core
 * A sample plugin is also available in Plugman format and available here -> https://github.com/Red-Folder/bgs-sample